nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.03]

-The housing issue in Sri Lanka, particularly in urban areas, has become increasingly severe, especially for low-income families.
+T he housing issue in Sri Lanka, particularly in urban areas, has become increasingly severe, especially for low-income families.
 In Colombo alone, approximately 65,000 homes in low-income settlements are spread across 1,000 acres.
 Residents in these areas have been largely neglected by previous governments and suffer from a lack of basic amenities such as water, electricity, sanitation, and clean air.
 While other urban residents can build, buy, or rent homes, varying income levels make these options challenging for many.
 Government employees, in particular, struggle with the high cost of rent, as their incomes are often insufficient to cover these expenses.

 Rural housing issues also persist, although they have received less attention from the government.
 Even when families own land, they face problems such as unclear land ownership, poor locations, lack of access roads, high costs of building materials, and unstable income levels, making it difficult to construct or maintain homes.
 Approximately 2% of Sri Lanka’s rural population lives in estate housing, primarily in the Central, Uva,